OAMPC/DreamRenewablesFrontend/README.md

   - Ensure you're in the root directory
   - spin up the application: `npm run dev`
   - To run tests `npm run test`
+  - To run end to end tests `npm run e2e`.
+You will need the application running for this.

 ## Continuous Integration, Development and Deployment